lsst-dm/nb_lsst_io/src/environment/tokens.rst

 ==========================================

 If you want to use an access token from your local system, you can create a new one.
+At creation time, you can

+- give the token a name,
-You can restrict what that token is able to do to only the services that you need to access, give the token a name, and configure its expiration (or set it to not expire).
+- restrict the token's access to only the services you need, and
+- configure the expiration, including setting it to not expire.

 .. jinja:: rsp